RashmiKumari/g_mmpbsa/README.md

----
-layout: page
----

 ### Introduction

-The development of g_mmpbsa package is initiated under [Open Source Drug Discovery Consortium (OSDD)][OSDD]{:target="_blank"}, which is a collaborative platform to design and discover new drugs for neglected tropical diseases such as Malaria, Tuberculosis, Leshmaniasis etc.
+The development of g_mmpbsa package is initiated under [Open Source Drug Discovery Consortium (OSDD)][OSDD], which is a collaborative platform to design and discover new drugs for neglected tropical diseases such as Malaria, Tuberculosis, Leshmaniasis etc.

-g_mmpbsa is developed using two widely used open source software i.e. [GROMACS][GROMACS]{:target="_blank"} and [APBS][APBS]{:target="_blank"} and it has similar user interface like other GROMACS tools.
+g_mmpbsa is developed using two widely used open source software i.e. [GROMACS][GROMACS] and [APBS][APBS] and it has similar user interface like other GROMACS tools.

 The tool calculates components of binding energy using MM-PBSA method except the entropic term and energetic contribution of each residue to the binding using energy decomposition scheme.